 - To delete test users after completion of the test

-- To delete the bulk of data/order/pending request after completion of the test
+- To delete the bulk of data/order/pending requests after completion of the test

-- It is used to clear/delete dataset from a database for next run
+- It is used to clear/delete datasets from a database for the next run

 How to add ‘tearDown Thread Group’ in the script?